oicr-gsi/dimsum/docs/user_manual/qc_dashboard.md

 [Cases](cases.md) for details about how cases are constructed.
 Navigate back to this page by clicking on the Dimsum logo on the top left of all pages.

+By default, the table is sorted by urgency.
+Overdue cases are considered most urgent, followed by those behind schedule, and then cases with the least time remaining.

 ![QC Dashboard](../images/qc_dashboard.png)

 ## Cases Table Columns